livepeer/verification-classifier/machine_learning/model_training_apps/README.md

 # Data Analysis Streamlit apps

-Streamlit apps employed in the experiments are stored here.
+Streamlit apps for easily train models are sourced here.
 To install Streamlit simply use pip:

 ```
 pip install streamlit
 ```

-To interact with the apps, simply access the folder where they are located (i.e. /qoe_model/, etc.) and execute the following command line:
+To interact with the apps, access the folder where they are located (i.e. /qoe_model/, etc.) and execute the following command line:

 ```
 streamlit run main.py